-Although this area of work is open to all graduates, the following degree subjects may increase your chances:
+Although this area of work is open to all graduates, the following degree or HND subjects may increase your chances:

-Entry into claims work is possible through a claims-graduate trainee scheme with the larger insurance companies or loss adjusting firms, or a general graduate-management training scheme that includes claims work.
+Graduate trainee schemes specifically covering claims are available with the larger insurance companies or loss adjusting firms.
+There are also opportunities via general graduate-management training schemes that include claims work.

-It is also possible to go directly into claims work after initial training.
-This route is open to those without a degree.
-An alternative route into the job is through more junior/clerical positions, moving up through the company by training and promotion.
+You can also go directly into claims work after initial training.
+Opportunities are available for both graduates and those without a degree.
+An alternative route into the job is through more junior or clerical positions, such as administration assistant or technician, moving up through the company by training and promotion.

 There is strong competition for positions both from graduates and non-graduates with general insurance claims experience.
 Apply early in your final year.

-- communication skills and a confident disposition when dealing with people, often in difficult circumstances;
+- communication skills and confidence when dealing with people, often in difficult circumstances

 - attention to detail and sound report-writing skills.

-Insurance claims handlers work within insurance companies, insurance brokers or for claims management or loss adjusting firms.
+Insurance claims handlers work at insurance companies, insurance brokers or for claims management or loss adjusting firms.

 Key areas within insurance that require assessment include domestic property, for example in incidents of fire, burglary and motor vehicle accidents.

-The UK's insurance market is the largest in Europe and third largest in the world, employing around 314,000 people (Association of British Insurers).
+The UK's insurance market is the largest in Europe and fourth largest in the world, employing over 320,000 people (Association of British Insurers).